All Episodes

 All she does is demonstrate how left the Democratic Party really is.

-She've got her voting record.
+She's got her voting record.

-I mean, I I've got this stack here.
+I mean, I've got this stack here.

 And I'll tell you what I'll do.

-She's not a likable personality when you see her on television when you see her.
+She's not a likable personality when you see her on television, when you see her.

-She just he's cold.
+She just, she's cold.

-She's not that exciting as a uh as a personality.
+She's not that exciting as a personality.

 Well, a little over three years away from the election.